2.4 Youth volunteering at national level

-Since there is no general, nation-wide Programme for youth volunteering, this is not strictly applicable.
+Since there is no general, nation-wide programme for youth volunteering, this is not strictly applicable.
 Although youth volunteering often takes place in the third sector, it should be emphasised that the public authorities do have an important role regarding the funding of youth volunteering.
-For example, the Ministry of Education and Culture allocates state aids to national youth work service organisations and organisations carrying out youth work.
+For example, the Ministry of Education and Culture allocates state aid to national youth work service organisations and organisations carrying out youth work.
 These include organisations that are involved in youth volunteering.
-For more information, see Youth Wiki/Finland 5.6 Supporting youth organisations and about forhcoming changes in funding Youth Wiki/Finland 1.9 Current debates and reforms.
+For more information, see Youth Wiki/Finland 5.6 Supporting youth organisations and about forthcoming changes in funding Youth Wiki/Finland 1.9 Current debates and reforms.

 Secondly, the most important funding sources of voluntary organisations include also membership fees, fundraising, donations, and service delivery.
 However, there are clear sectoral differences in the funding sources of voluntary organisations.
 Voluntary youth organisations are mostly funded by state subsidies, EU funds, foundations, state ministries and private sources.

 A significant form of public support for sports is the tax-free nature of volunteer work.
-Non-profit organisations do not need to pay taxes on the income gained through fundraising, donations, membership fees, etc. as long as no individual receives direct personal benefit from it and that all the funds are used for the ‘common good’ - to support activities for the entire club or team.
+Non-profit organisations do not need to pay taxes on the income gained through fundraising, donations, membership fees, etc. if no individual receives direct personal benefit from it and that all the funds are used for the ‘common good’ - to support activities for the entire club or team.